Skip to main content

 • Your required financial security amount is very small (near the $5,000 minimum)

-• You have excess cash that you are comfortable locking up with CBSA indefinitely
+• You have excess cash that you are comfortable posting directly to the CBSA

 • You import infrequently and do not want an ongoing relationship with a surety provider